Pushp1992/geeksforgeeks-minor-project/README.md

  1. Constructor
  2. this.seState
  3. event.preventDefault();
- 4. Destructuring objects
+ 4. Destructuring objects and array
+ 5. fetching data from file
- 5. Creating new function and calling it accordingly.
+ 6. Creating new function and calling it accordingly.

 ### Minor Project